-Of course, if you should need more than one watt, which is likely, Blackstar also makes the ID15TVP 15-watt.
-It has effects, reverb, amp emulation, and six valve voice options.
-It’s also $20 less.
+Of course, if you should need more than one watt, which is likely, Blackstar also makes the IDCORE in 10, 20, and 40 watt sizes.
+They have effects, reverb, and six voice options.
+It’s also much less expensive.

 Need more options?
 Browse more Blackstar products here.

 - ISF tone control emulates Fender and Marshall amps